AP6YC/ClusterValidityIndices.jl/docs/src/man/guide.md

 labels = repeat(1:2, inner=n_samples)
 ```

-The output of CVIs are called *criterion values*, and they can be computed both incrementally and in batch with `get_cvi`.
+The output of CVIs are called *criterion values*, and they can be computed both incrementally and in batch with `get_cvi!`.
 Compute in batch by providing a matrix of samples and a vector of labels:

 ```julia